-Since the time immemorial there have been endless discussion and debates on the system to be used for doors and windows in a building – Commercial /residential / so on and so forth.
+Since the time immemorial there have been endless discussions and debates on the system to be used for doors and windows in a building – Commercial /residential / so on and so forth.

 Initially wood has been the architectural favorite.
-The warmth, the color, the grain, in short simply the life a wooden window brings to a window opening is remarkable and unmatched.
+The warmth, the colour, the grain, in short simply the life a wooden window brings to a window opening is remarkable and unmatched.
 But, it comes with its own limitations.
-Its sensitivity to harsh climatic conditions, its proneness to various degradation factors vis-à-vis moisture, salty air, wood worms, and adverse environmental effect of timber harvesting led to exploration of various alternative materials.
+Its sensitivity to harsh climatic conditions, its proneness to various degradation factors vis-à-vis moisture, salty air, woodworms, and adverse environmental effects of timber harvesting led to the exploration of various alternative materials.
 Then arrived aluminium.
-Fast forward a few years came another technological advancement called uPVC windows.
+Fast forward a few years, another technological advancement called uPVC windows.

 Along with this commenced the unending battle of Systems.
 Try searching the ‘Google’ master for aluminium and/or PVC and like a skilled magician he takes out 16500 results in mere .34 seconds from under his magic hat.
 The window manufacturing companies seem to derive utmost pleasure in showcasing the comparison in a most fancy and dramatic manner on their websites.
-However, noteworthy in those comparisons is one uncanny similarity – the best aluminium is compared with the worst possible uPVC product and if it’s a uPVC company’s literary genius the comparison is between their best quality uPVC system and a downgrade worst possible alumimium system.
-So where did the age old marketing saying – “an apple to apple comparison” go?
+However, noteworthy in those comparisons is one uncanny similarity – the best aluminium is compared with the worst possible uPVC product and if it’s a uPVC company’s literary genius the comparison is between their best quality uPVC system and a downgrade worst possible aluminium system.
+So where did the age-old marketing saying – “an apple-to-apple comparison” go?
 Or is it always my apple is sweeter than yours?

 After the successful completion of the debate there are chances that we get two pure strategy Nash Equilibria –